 On 1 December 2017, the Company and a subsidiary revised and amended agreements relating to the operation of electricity from biomass.
 The terms are 3 years, as from the date of 1 December 2017 until 30 November 2020.
-The agreement shall be renewable for further 3 years, unless terminated by either party.
+The agreement shall be renewable for further 3 years, unless terminated by either party within 90 days as from the contract end date.
 The details are as follows: